We are here to start something

 Valerie S. Pugliese- CEO

 Mrs. Pugliese joined the agency in 2001 hired as the Site Based Coordinator for Etowah County.
 Responsible for the school, site and after-school based mentoring programs.
 She recruited volunteers and youth, enrolled and managed them with match support and case management.
 In 2007 she took the Outreach Coordinator position in Calhoun and Talladega Counties.
 Managing the office and enrollment in community and site based programs, fundraising, grant writing, outreach and capacity building.
-In 2012 Ms. Shannon took the CEO position of managing the day to day operations of the agencies programs in five service counties.
+In 2012 Ms. Pugliese took the CEO position of managing the day to day operations of the agencies programs in five service counties.

 Rachel Lotfi- Administrative Assistant